chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

     repo init -u https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-manifest -m tc2.xml -b ${TC2_RELEASE} -g android repo sync -j `nproc` --fetch-submodules

-Once the previous process finishes, the current <tc2_workspace> should have the following structure:
+Once the previous process finishes, the current ``<tc2_workspace>`` should have the following structure:
- - build-scripts/: the components build scripts
+ * ``build-scripts/``: the components build scripts
- - run-scripts/: scripts to run the FVP
+ * ``run-scripts/``: scripts to run the FVP
- - src/: each component's git repository
+ * ``src/``: each component's git repository

 Initial Setup
 #############

-Setup includes two parts:
+The setup includes two parts:
- 1. Setup a Docker image
+ 1. setup a docker image;
- 2. Setup the environmet to build TC images
+ 2. setup the environmet to build TC images.

 Setting up a docker image involves pulling the prebuilt docker image from a docker registry.
 If that fails, it will build a local docker image.

-To setup a docker image, patch the components, install the toolchains and build tools, run:
+To setup a docker image, patch the components, install the toolchains and build tools, run the following listed commands.

 For the Buildroot build:
 ::